- Chart

 Core Business Areas

-- Online Used Car Retail: Carvana's primary business involves selling used cars directly to consumers online.
-Customers can browse, finance, purchase, and arrange delivery of vehicles through its e-commerce platform.
-This includes a 7-day money-back guarantee and home delivery services.
+- Online Used Vehicle Retail: Carvana's primary business involves the online sale of used vehicles.
+Customers can browse, finance, purchase, and have vehicles delivered directly to their homes.
+The company also offers a 7-day money-back guarantee.

 Leadership and Structure